REVIEWS

 BIOGRAPHY

 Beyond performing and recording the works of Haydn and his contemporaries, the Valencia Baryton Project is committed to the creation of new compositions for this forgotten instrument.
-They have collaborated with Canadian, British, Spanish and Argentinian composers Steve Zink, Ivan Moody, John Pickup, José Zárate and Julian Calarco to expand the repertoire and incorporate this novel soundscape to modern composition.
+They have commissioned and collaborated with composers David Gorton (UK), Steve Zink (Canada); Ivan Moody (UK), John Pickup (UK); José Zárate (Spain) and Julian Calarco (Argentina) to expand the repertoire and incorporate this novel soundscape into modern composition.